cmditch/mel-bew3/README.md

 **Union Types** allow you to fully leverage the compiler when modeling your business domain.
 See [BlockId](http://package.elm-lang.org/packages/cmditch/elm-ethereum/latest/Eth-Types#BlockId) or [NetworkId](http://package.elm-lang.org/packages/cmditch/elm-ethereum/latest/Eth-Net#NetworkId) for instance.

-Union types also allow you to hide implementation details by using them as "opaque types".
+Union types also allow you to hide implementation details by implementing "opaque types".
 An [Address](https://github.com/cmditch/elm-ethereum/blob/master/src/Internal/Types.elm#L4) is just a string under the hood, but you can never directly touch that string.

 ### Why else